Animal Adventure Park Giraffe Cam: Updates On April, ‘Calf Countdown’ Continues

 — Rebecca Hale (@RebeccaHale2) March 30, 2017

 The owner of the park, Jordan Patch, has been keeping everyone informed and lending insights into April’s pregnancy process.
-Many have wondered if April the giraffe is actually in, or will go into, active labor this morning.
-There has been some speculation as to whether or not she has been having contractions, and for how long.
+Many have wondered if April the giraffe is actually in or will go into active labor this morning.
+There has been some speculation as to whether or not she has been having contractions and for how long.
 Patch has said that it is unlikely that April will expose her labor until actual hooves appear.
 As previously reported by the Inquisitr, April the giraffe will hide signs of her labor.
 Giraffes in the wild conceal labor for as long as possible.
-Newborn calves cannot stand or walk for approximately an hour after birth and are vulnerable to animals of prey.
+Newborn calves cannot stand or walk for approximately an hour after birth and are vulnerable to predatory animals.

 What should we be looking for when viewing the giraffe cam?
-The Animal Adventure Park staff has explained, they believe that there are several signs that we can look for.
+As the Animal Adventure Park staff has explained, they believe that there are several signs that we can look for.
 These signals of active labor include straightening of her neck, a wider stance, and shifting in her hips, as well as the excessive movement of the calf.
 You can keep an eye on April in the Animal Adventure Park giraffe cam video player below.

 The park has stated that they plan on keeping the live giraffe cam feed running until the calf is five days old.
 During this time, they will hold a contest to name April’s baby.
-It certainly is difficult to remain patient when April is this close to birthing her calf, but checking in on April via Animal Adventure Park’s giraffe cam is all any of us can do.
+It certainly is difficult to remain patient when April is this close to birthing her calf but checking in on April via Animal Adventure Park’s giraffe cam is all any of us can do.

-[Feature Image by Edwin Butter/Shutterstock]
+[Featured Image by Edwin Butter/Shutterstock]